Find out about the investment choices Bankia has thought of for you

 - Collections without regular frequency: the money is had in the shape of payments without an established frequency.

-- Mixed: the combined provision, a part is been paid in the shape of capital and another in the shape of financial incomes.
+- Mixed: the combined provision, a part is charged in the shape of capital and another in the shape of financial incomes.
 The combination of the way of receiving payment can be freely modified.

 How can I contract a pension plan?